 UK Government announced it will cut the cost of child care for working families by up to £2,000 per child each year.
 The amount increases up to £4,000 for parents with disabled children.

 Parents of 3 and 4 year olds can apply for 30 hours of free child care from September in England.
 These welfare benefits for children could be worth £5,000 per child to some families.

 The Childcare Tax-free Scheme rolled out to more parents late in 2017.
 The most benefit is likely to be for those with children under the age of 12 (or under 17 with disabilities).

 Families need to work out the best deal for their situation.
 But, you can apply if you are a working parent with any children less than 2 years old.

 Prescription charges increase from the 1st of April.
-Each medicine or appliance dispensed sees a rise of 20 pence which means it will now cost £9.00 per single item.
+Each medicine or appliance dispensed sees a rise that means it will now cost £9.15 per single item.

 The current exemptions remain in place for those with specific long term conditions.
 It includes epilepsy, cancer, and diabetes.
 The same exemptions also apply to pregnant women, new mothers, and children under 16.

 The April price rise to NHS prescriptions does not affect anyone on a low income or seniors over 60 years old.

 Note: You can get a 3 or 12 month NHS Prescription Prepayment Certificate online.
 That could save you money if you buy a lot of prescribed medicines.

 The VED (Vehicle Excise Duty) rules for taxing first registered cars changed in April 2017.